Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 (e) **Mercy Alignment**: Termination for Mercy Covenant breach is automatic and non-waivable to protect the Eternal Mercy Flow.

-## 11. Dispute Resolution (Mandatory Arbitration — Revised)
+## 11. Dispute Resolution (Mandatory Arbitration)
 (a) **Good-Faith Negotiation**: The parties shall first attempt in good faith to resolve any dispute, claim, or controversy arising out of or relating to this Agreement through direct negotiation for a period of thirty (30) days from the date one party notifies the other in writing.

 (b) **Mediation**: If the dispute is not resolved within the negotiation period, the parties shall submit the dispute to non-binding mediation administered by a mutually agreed mediator in Toronto, Ontario (or, by mutual written consent, in Wilmington, Delaware).
 Mediation shall be completed within sixty (60) days of the request.

 (c) **Mandatory Arbitration**: If mediation fails to resolve the dispute, the dispute **shall** be resolved by binding arbitration under the rules of the ADR Institute of Canada (or the American Arbitration Association if both parties consent to Delaware venue).
 The arbitration shall be conducted by a single arbitrator experienced in technology licensing and intellectual property matters, seated in Toronto, Ontario (or Wilmington, Delaware by mutual written agreement).
-The proceedings and award shall remain confidential.
-The arbitrator’s decision shall be final and binding on the parties, and judgment may be entered in any court of competent jurisdiction.
+The proceedings shall be confidential.
+The arbitrator’s decision shall be final and binding, and judgment may be entered in any court of competent jurisdiction.
 Appeal rights shall be limited to those available under applicable law.

 (d) **Prevailing Party**: The prevailing party in any arbitration shall be entitled to recover its reasonable attorneys’ fees, costs, and expenses.